aminnausin/mediaServer/README.md

 ## !!
-Archived !!
+Complete !!
-This branch will not change and will never be merged into main.
-It is a clone of the original light-weight version of the website made prior to Laravel integration.
+This branch will not change (outside of bug fixes), and I will never merge it into the main branch.
+It is a clone of the original lightweight version made before Laravel integration.

-## This is a simple web based media hosting server.
+### This is a simple web-based media hosting server.

+It is designed as a home server and provides fast and easy access to media.
 Videos are grouped by folders and listed in a table with the file name and date.
-This is good for a home server and provides fast and easy access to media.
 The website is responsive by design and works on mobile devices.
 HVEC support depends on the device used.

+## Installation

-### Installation
+### Requirements

-Rquires Apache and PHP 8.
+- Apache 2.4.x
+- PHP 8.x (Thread Safe)

+#### Setup
+- Set your document root to this folder in Apache's httpd.conf file.
-Create symbolic links in the resources folder that point to where videos are stored.
+- Create symbolic links in the resources folder that point to where videos are stored.

-Different folders are accessed ?dir=foldername after the website's url.

-The default folder is defined on the second line of index.php as RESOURCE_DEFAULT.
+    - The default folder is defined on the second line of index.php as RESOURCE_DEFAULT. <br>
-This folder is shown when the user does not specify a folder.
+    It's shown when the user does not specify a folder in the URL.
+- Optionally, you can set up Apache virtual hosts using the snippet provided in doc/setup to add security and support multiple websites on the same Apache server.
+It will prevent directory indexing, which allows anyone to browse your resources folder directly by default.

+#### Usage
+- The URL will be your public IP address, followed by the port used by your Apache server.
+- Different folders are accessed with ?dir=foldername after the website's URL.

-Supported File Types:
+#### Supported File Types
 - MP4
 - MKV
+<h6>You can support more file types by adding them to the FILE_TYPES array in the config.php file.</h6>

-### Demo
+## Demo

-Screenshots of the current webpage on Desktop and on Android.
+Below are screenshots of the current webpage on Desktop and Android.

 !
 !